jhandsel/Unix-Tools/pkgsrc.md

 ```

 ## 3. Set up Python
+### Different versions of python
+Different versions are available in `$PREFIX/pkgsrc/lang/pythonXX`.

 ### Set default python version
+In order for other packages (eg pip) to be compiled for a specific
+python version, you need to set the default python version.

 Add the following to `mk.conf`:
 ```
 PYTHON_VERSION_DEFAULT=39
 ```

 Change 39 to whatever version of python you want.
-When you build python modules (eg pip),
+When you build python modules,
 `bmake` will build for the desired version of python.

 ### Build a package for a different version of python